cloudposse/docs/content/docs/intro.md

 Get intimately familiar with docker inheritance and [multi-stage docker builds](/reference/best-practices/docker-best-practices.md#multi-stage-builds).
 We use this pattern extensively.

-Check out our [terraform-aws-components](https://github.com/cloudposse/terraform-aws-components) for reference architectures to easily provision infrastructure
+Check out our [terraform-aws-components](https://github.com/cloudposse/terraform-aws-components) for reference architectures to easily provision infrastructure.

 ## Tools

-Tons of tools/clis are used as part of our solution.
-We distribute these tools in a couple of different ways.
+Tons of tools/CLIs are used as part of our solution.
+We distribute these tools in a couple of different ways:

-* Geodesic bundles most of these tools as part of the geodesic base image
+* Geodesic bundles most of these tools as part of the geodesic base image:
 * Our [packages repo](/reference/tools.mdx#packages) provides an embeddable `Makefile` system for installing packages in other contexts (e.g. [`build-harness`](/reference/tools.mdx#build-harness)).
 This can also be used for local ("native") development contexts.

 Here are some of the most important tools to be aware of: